Threshold of pain

+Audible sounds need to be in a certain range of both intensity and frequency.

 The threshold of pain or pain threshold is the point along a curve of increasing perception of a stimulus at which pain begins to be felt.
 It is an entirely subjective phenomenon.
 A distinction must be maintained between the stimulus (an external thing that can be directly measured, such as with a thermometer) and the person's or animal's resulting pain perception (an internal, subjective thing that can sometimes be measured indirectly, such as with a visual analog scale).
 Although an IASP document defines "pain threshold" as "the minimum intensity of a stimulus that is perceived as painful", it then goes on to say (contradictorily in letter although not in spirit) that:

 Traditionally the threshold has often been defined, as we defined it formerly, as the least stimulus intensity at which a subject perceives pain.
 Properly defined, the threshold is really the experience of the patient, whereas the intensity measured is an external event.
 It has been common usage for most pain research workers to define the threshold in terms of the stimulus, and that should be avoided ...
 The stimulus is not pain (q.v.) and cannot be a measure of pain.

 Although the phrasing may not convey it perfectly, the distinction clearly meant is the aforementioned one between the stimulus and the perception of it.
 The intensity at which a stimulus (e.g., heat, pressure) begins to evoke pain is thus called by a separate term, threshold intensity.
 So, if a hotplate on a person's skin begins to hurt at 42 °C (107 °F), that is the pain threshold temperature for that bit of skin at that time.
 It is not the pain threshold (which is internal/subjective) but the temperature at which the pain threshold was crossed (which is external/objective).

 The intensity at which a stimulus begins to evoke pain varies from individual to individual and for a given individual over time.